geo-python/site/source/lessons/L1/exercise-1.rst

 ------------------------

 1. Post a message in the `#week-1 <https://geo-python2021.slack.com/archives/C02D923SLTT>`__ channel at `Geo-Python2021.slack.com <https://geo-python2021.slack.com>`__ with your name, GitHub username and course.
-2. Accept Exercise-1 in Github classroom and upload the jupyter notebook (file name should be ``Exercise-1.ipynb``) containing your solutions for Part 2.
+2. Accept Exercise-1 in Github classroom and upload the jupyter notebook (file name should be ``Exercise-1.ipynb``) containing your solutions for Part 3.

-We ask that you complete this exercise by **the start of the next lesson**.

 .. admonition:: Private repositories